mwvgroup/Photometric-Classification/docs/source/index.rst

 Using this Documentation
 ------------------------

-Source code for this project can be found online via `GitHub`_.
-Included with this code is the `phot_class` package which handles the fitting and classification of light curves.
+This documentation serves as a complete project writeup and is a total overview of all scientific and programmatic aspects of the project.
 The **Project Notes** section documents this project from a scientific perspective.
 It it provided to ensure reproducibility of the results and to clarify various design decisions.
-The **API Reference** documents how to use the `phot_class` along with various technical clarifications as to out implementation.
+The **API Reference** documents how to use the project's code base along with various technical clarifications.
+Source code for this project can be found online via `GitHub`_.

 .. _GitHub: https://github.com/mwvgroup/sdss-classification/